embeddedinn/embeddedinn.github.io/_posts/2017-09-10-Developing-a-MQTT-Custom-Skill-For-Alexa.md

 Save and navigate to Configuration in the left pane.

-Lambda creation and account linking steps will be the same as the previous tutorial and I will not be repeating it here.
+Lambda creation and account linking steps will be the same as in previous tutorial and I will not be repeating it here.
 Just make sure that a new security profile is created.
 For now , create a lambda function with template code and we will modify this in the next section.

 ## Custom skill lambda function